Virginia Tech® home

 Student Leader for Well-being

-Student Leader for Inclusion and Belonging
+Student Leader for Belonging and Community Well-being

 New Student Leader Applicant Short Answer Questions

-Why do you want to be a Residential Well-being Student Leader?
-How does the Residential Well-Being Student Leader role fit into your overall experience at Virginia Tech and your future goals?
+• Why do you want to be a Residential Well-being Student Leader?
+How does the Residential Well-being Student Leader role fit into your overall experience at Virginia Tech and your future goals?

 If you are interested in being a Student Leader for a Living-Learning Program, you will answer the following short answer questions: